antonioortegajr/Playing-Artemis-Docs/README.md

 * Devices for the rest of the crew.
 This can be laptops, desktops, tablets, or even phones.

+DirectX 9 and shader model 2.0.
+This means practically any computer that runs Windows 98 or newer should run the game.

 ##Available On
 [Windows](http://artemis.eochu.com/index.php/buy-the-game/) |
 [Steam](http://store.steampowered.com/app/247350/) |